VertebrateResequencing/wr/.docs/recent/spec.md

   cannot rise from extra commits.
-The one extra entry is tiny (a ~44-byte key + nil value in `bucketEndTimeToKey`) and is keyed time-first, so concurrent archives append near the right edge of the tree and dirty very few pages, keeping the per-job write/page delta within measurement noise.
+The one extra entry is tiny (a ~44-byte key + nil value in `bucketEndTimeToKey`) and is keyed time-first, so concurrent archives append near the right edge of the tree and dirty very few pages, keeping the per-job write/page delta to a small deterministic single-entry cost (no commit-per-job or write-coalescing regression).
 (An earlier two-bucket design added a second write keyed by the random jobKey, which scattered pages and broke this bar by ~34%; it was removed - see the latest-per-key decision above.)
 D1 makes this a measured gate, not an